r3vv/r3vv.github.com/_posts/2015-09-22-semana-i-mastering-github.md

 ---
 layout: post
-title: "Semana i, mastering GitHub"
+title: "Semana i, mastering GitHub (1st part)"
 description: ""
 category: null
 tags: []
 published: true
 ---

 During the first two days of the **Semana**_i_ here at the Tec de Monterrey, Campus Guadalajara, we learned how to master GitHub (and Git of course) here are the things we achieved.